-Information other than the financial report and auditor's report thereon
+Information Other than the Financial Report and Auditor's Report Thereon

 The Directors are responsible for the other information.
-The other information comprises the information included in the Company's Directors' report for the year ended 30 June 2021, but does not include the financial report and our auditor's report thereon.
+The other information comprises the information included in CEDA's annual report for the year ended 30 June 2022 but does not include the financial report and our auditor's report thereon.